priyatam/mala/README.md

 	│       ├── index.html

-Rather than placing every source file under `src`, this project structure provides clear separation of concerns with namespaces named to reflect a clear goal.
+Rather than placing every source file under `src`, this project structure provides a clear separation of concerns with namespaces named to reflect goals.

 ### Setup